Like this?

 Consistency matters more than frequency

-A CEO posting twice a month with clarity will outperform a CEO posting daily with fluff.
+A CEO posting twice a month with clarity will outperform a CEO posting daily for a week and then nothing.

 Consistency builds: